metablaster/WindowsFirewallRuleset/README.md

 ## Core benefits of this firewall project

-1. Unlike Windows firewall in control panel, these rules are loaded into GPO firewall (Local group policy), meaning random programs which install rules as part of their installation process or system settings changes will have no effect on firewall unless you explicitly make an exception.
+1. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local group policy), meaning random programs which install rules as part of their installation process or system settings changes will have no effect on firewall unless you explicitly make an exception.